 Udacity Customer Support

-Udacity has a help center to answer frequently asked questions and any other technical issues.
-Contacting the customer care team is simple.
-Simply scroll down on the home page and click on the Contact Us tab.
+Udacity has a help center to answer frequently asked questions and resolve any other technical issues.
+Contacting the customer care team is simple: Scroll down to the home page and click on the Contact Us tab.

-You’ll find answers to common queries in the FAQ section.
-For more assistance, you can submit a query and get in touch with their team.
+The FAQ section contains answers to common questions.
+If you need more assistance, you can submit a query and contact their team.

 Coursera Customer Support